alihashmiii/UNET-segmentation-PythonMXNET/README.md

 # Blob Segmentation with U-Net

+To do:
-- To do: implement the network in the Wolfram Language
+- implement the network in the Wolfram Language
+- better hyperparameters

 @author: Ali Hashmi